ahkarami/T3D/README.md

 This is the code for the paper entitled: [_Temporal 3D ConvNets: New Architecture and Transfer Learning for Video Classification_, Ali Diba, Mohsen Fayyaz, Vivek Sharma, Amir Hossein Karami, Mohammad Mahdi Arzani, Rahman Yousefzadeh, Luc Van Gool](https://arxiv.org/abs/1711.08200).

-In fact, In this work we have introduced the new 3D convolutional neural network architectures for video classification named DenseNet3D and T3D.
+In fact, In this work we have introduced new 3D convolutional neural network architectures for video classification named DenseNet3D and T3D.

 ### Citation:
 If you use this code, please cite the following: